Smithay/smithay/README.md

 ## Getting started

-If you want to learn how to build a compositor with smithay, consider this [getting started](https://github.com/Smithay/smithay/blob/master/GETTING_STARTED.md) guide.
+If you want to learn how to build a compositor with Smithay, consider this [getting started](https://github.com/Smithay/smithay/blob/master/GETTING_STARTED.md) guide.

 ## Anvil